 Description

 Short Hills Provincial Park sits in the heart of the Niagara Peninsula, straddling the border between St. Catharines and the town of Pelham in southern Ontario.
-This 660-hectare park occupies a unique position on the southern edge of the Niagara Escarpment, where the last ice age carved out a distinctive landscape of steep, compact hills and deep valleys that give the park its name.
-The terrain becomes even more dramatic where Twelve Mile Creek has sliced through layers of sedimentary rock and glacial deposits, creating the rugged topography that defines the hiking experience here.
+This 660-hectare park occupies a distinctive position on the southern edge of the Niagara Escarpment, where the last ice age carved out a landscape of steep, compact hills and deep valleys — the features that give the park its name.
+Twelve Mile Creek has done its own work here too, slicing through layers of sedimentary rock and glacial deposits to create the rugged, constantly shifting topography that makes hiking here genuinely interesting.

-What sets Short Hills apart from other parks in the region is its location at the northern edge of the Carolinian forest zone.
-This means you'll encounter plant species that are rare or completely absent elsewhere in Canada.
-Keep an eye out for pawpaw trees with their tropical-looking leaves, sweet chestnut trees, and the impressive tulip-trees that can tower overhead.
-This botanical diversity creates a hiking environment that feels distinctly different from typical Ontario parkland.
+What separates Short Hills from other parks in the region is its location at the northern edge of the Carolinian forest zone.
+This botanical quirk means you'll encounter plant species that are rare or entirely absent elsewhere in Canada.
+Pawpaw trees with their broad, tropical-looking leaves, sweet chestnut trees, and towering tulip-trees all grow here, creating a forest environment that feels noticeably different from typical Ontario parkland.
+It's one of those places where the ecology alone is worth paying attention to as you walk.

 Trail System and Terrain